hikeventures/hikeventures.github.io/_posts/best/2015-03-18-best-outdoor-action-camera.markdown

 | Angle of View  | 170  | 170 or 120  |

 <br><br>
 Looking at the Specs, I am more tempted in getting the Sony FDR-X1000V action camera.

 8.8 MP sensor should deliver better image quality in low light situations and image stabilisation is also nice to have.

 Another feature which I found quite interesting is that you can control up to 5 cameras with the Sony.

 The only concern I would  have with the Sony is its shape.
 I would need to have the camera in front of me and the GoPro would fit better.

 Alternatively, I have to look for a helmet adapter for the Sony.
-Alternatively, as I don't really need 4K that much, the GoPro Silver would be a great camera too, I could save 100 USD and also get an LCD screen with it.
+Alternatively, as I don't really need 4K that much, the GoPro Silver would be a great camera too.
+I could save 100 USD and also get an LCD screen with it.

 The Sony FDR-X1000V looks like a camera which can be easily mounted on the site of a helmet